hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ### Data Files

 * TLS private key and certificate
-  * The installer allows for using a publicly trusted certificate.
-If you do not use a publicly trusted certificate, your VCS provider will likely reject that certificate when sending webhooks.
+  * The installer allows for using a certificate signed by a public or private CA. If you do not use a trusted certificate, your VCS provider will likely reject that certificate when sending webhooks.
 * License key (provided by HashiCorp)

 ~> **Note:** If you use a certificate issued by a private Certificate